 Make sure your password is not shared and don’t write it down in a place where it can easily be accessed by others.
 If you do suspect someone has your password, change it as soon as possible.

 If you suspect that some of your fellow students have cheated and you have concerns about others’ academic integrity, in the first instance, speak to the relevant Course Coordinator.

 Whilst it might seem best not to get involved, the students concerned are potentially conducting themselves in a way that is not in line with UC’s values.
 You don’t have to confront the students yourself – you can contact the Course Coordinator confidentially and they will start an initial investigation about the claim.

-If you are suspected of cheating or an academic dishonesty you will be given the opportunity to explain your actions to usually the Head of School/Department or the Department’s Discipline Delegate.
+If you are suspected of cheating or an academic dishonesty you will be given the opportunity to explain your actions to an Academic Integrity Officer.

 Throughout this process you may be accompanied by a support person.
 A support person could be a family member, friend or classmate or USCA Student Advocate or any member of your community who you choose.